 What is shared parental leave?

-Shared parental leave allows eligible employees to choose how to share their time off work following the birth or adoption of a child.
+Shared parental leave allows eligible employees to decide how to share time off after they’ve had a child or adopt one.

 Shared parental leave in the UK allows parents to share up to 50 weeks of leave and up to 37 weeks of pay.
-The leave (and pay) is flexible, meaning parents can take an equal amount of time off, or divide it up into 3 separate blocks of leave each.
+The leave (and pay) is flexible.
+Parents can take it all at once, overlap their time off, or split it using up to three separate booking notices each.
+This allows for continuous blocks or discontinuous periods (with employer agreement needed for more complex discontinuous patterns).

-You can choose to be even more flexible than this if you wish, but that’s at your discretion.
+In terms of allocating leave, you, as an employer, can choose to be even more flexible than this if you wish, but that’s at your own discretion.

 Who is entitled to shared parental leave?

-Another relative cannot be a partner.
-Eligible parents who take shared parental leave must share responsibility for the child from the day of birth or adoption.
-They must also be legally classed as an employee and pass two tests:
+Another relative cannot be classed as a partner.
+Eligible parents who take shared parental leave must share care for the child.
+This applies from the day of birth or adoption.
+Both parents don't have to be an employee, but one does, and they must also be legally classed as an employee and pass two tests:

 Continuity of employment test